Melissa Unger is a Franco-American artist, author, advisor and the Founder & Creative Director of Seymour Projects.

 Her novel GAG, an exploration of identity, perception & relationship was published by Roundfire Books in 2014.

-Her visual art with she considers spiritual imagery has been exhibited in various venues internationally, as well as featured on a variety of goods, most notably on the cover of the pop/rock band Nada Surf’s record album Never Not Together and companion EP Cycle Through.
+Her visual art has been exhibited in various venues internationally, as well as featured on a variety of goods, most notably on the cover of the pop/rock band Nada Surf’s record album Never Not Together and companion EP Cycle Through.

-Jungian principles, Transpersonal psychology, Intuitive Art and Intentional Design are core tenets of her practice.
+Jungian Principles and Transpersonal Psychology are core tenets of Melissa’s practice.

-Melissa’s latest research delves into a plethora of psychosocial topics, including: antidotes to tech addiction, the restorative benefits of silence, new offline models for social cohesion.
+Her latest research is focused on antidotes to tech addiction, the restorative benefits of silence, new offline models for social cohesion.

 Though mysticism & spirituality imbue all aspects of her work and daily life, hers is a neutral way, bound neither to religion or rationality, yet informed by both.